ampproject/amphtml/extensions/amp-timeago/1.0/README.md

 You must include each Bento component's required CSS library before adding custom styles in order to guarantee proper loading.
 Or use the lightweight pre-uprgrade styles available inline.
 See [Layout and Style](#layout-and-style).

-The examples below demonstrate use of the `<bento-timeago>` web component.

 ### Example: Import via npm

 ```sh